 Nau and Icebreaker have a focus on natural fibers, but the sewing origins are not apparent from their websites.
 Icebreaker does state, "we go out of our way to make sure all of our sewing and finishing is undertaken in an environmentally and socially responsible manner."

 All photos are from the brands' websites.
-I will link to this post on the ethical brands page, so it will be easy access when needed.
+I will link to this post on the ethical brands page, so it will be easily accessed when needed.

 Sweat on, friends!